felipenmartins/Robotics-Simulation-Labs/Lab3/ReadMe.md

 # Lab 3 – Odometry-based Localization

+### Update note
+_The description of this lab, the template and solution code were updated on 03-03-2022 to make them compatible with the new global coordinate system adopted as default by Webots R2022a (or newer).
+If you are using an older version of Webots, please make sure your code is adapted accordingly [(see more details at the end of this page).](#a-note-on-webots-reference-frame)_

 ## Objective
 The goal of this lab is to implement a simple algorithm for odometry-based robot localization and evaluate its accuracy.